 Additional Information on Harassment

 If you feel you have been harassed, please find the nearest Nuke-Con staff member.
 Staff will be identified by pink vests or neon pink t-shirts.
 They will assist you in reporting an incident.
 We cannot address anything that we are not made aware of and we need whatever detail can be provided, such as names, badge numbers, or other descriptive information.
-If you feel that your personal safety or safety of others is in jeopardy, please call 911.
-The non-emergency number is the Council Bluffs Police Department is (712) 328-4701.

 As a member, if you see someone harassed, we encourage you to speak up and say something.